clement street sign

 • Families heading to nearby Golden Gate Park or the Presidio

-• Travelers interested in Asian markets, bakeries, and casual dining
+• Travelers who like to browse Asian markets and casual dining

 What to Do on Clement Street in San Francisco

-Clement Street is one of San Francisco’s best neighborhood corridors for casual eating, independent shopping, and local discoveries in the Inner Richmond.
+Clement Street is one of San Francisco’s best neighborhoods for casual eating and independent shopping.
+Plus it’s in the Inner Richmond, an area not over-crowded with tourists.

 Clement Street Sunday Farmers Market